CodeCoupler Webpack Optimize Bundle Size

 Example

-Here an example that you can use after installing the packages jquery
+Here an example that you can use after installing the packages jquery, bootstrap and

 First install the packages: